coolsoftwaretyler/msse670/README.md

 5. Added an `IService` marker interface and extended it with existing service interfaces.
 6. Implemented the decoupled ServiceFactory as instructed
 7. Added `config/application.properties` file

+You can find my design document for week 4 at `./weekly-assignment-docs/williams-tyler-Week4.docx`.
+It's also been uploaded to WorldClass.